-- Thirteen states have no women representing them in the U.S. Senate or Congress
+- Eleven states have no women representing them in the U.S. Senate or Congress

 But perhaps even more significant than gender parity, women have a different understanding on needs in policy areas such as healthcare, transportation, education and jobs.
 Women in elected office bring new perspectives to issues, which increases the likelihood of conceiving and implementing effective and just solutions to social, economic, and environmental problems.
 After all, women represent over half of the world’s skills, knowledge, and talents.

 Emerge America Advisory Board member Dr. Jennifer Lawless serves as the director of the Women & Politics Institute at American University.
 She is a nationally recognized expert on women's involvement in politics.
 She and Richard L. Fox co-wrote the book, It Still Takes a Candidate: Why Women Don't Run for Office, Men Rule: The Continued Under-Representation of Women in U.S. Politics, and the more recent report, Girls Just Wanna Not Run: The Gender Gap in Young Americans' Political Ambition.
 She has also published numerous articles in political science journals and has issued several policy reports on the barriers that impede women’s candidate emergence.

 The only systematic, nationwide empirical account of the manner in which gender affects political ambition, Dr. Lawless’ research shows: